Morning Crash Causes Major Traffic Delays

 Monrovia, August 14, 2025 -

-A traffic collision on Interstate 210 East in Monrovia, CA, has led to significant traffic disruptions today.
-The incident involved two vehicles and occurred during the morning commute, resulting in lane restrictions that are expected to last for approximately two hours.
+A traffic collision on Interstate 210 East in Monrovia, CA, caused significant disruptions during the morning commute today.
+The incident involved two vehicles and resulted in lane closures, leading to noticeable traffic delays and congestion for drivers in the area.

 Were you or someone you know involved in this accident?